Marker Logo

 Topics.
 This historical marker is listed in this topic list: Waterways & Vessels.
 A significant historical date for this entry is September 6, 1914.

 Location.
 45° 3.809′ N, 83° 25.785′ W. Marker is in Alpena, Michigan, in Alpena County.
 It is in North Riverfront Park.
-Marker is on East Fletcher Street south of North 2nd Avenue, on the right when traveling south.
+It is on East Fletcher Street south of North 2nd Avenue, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Alpena MI 49707, United States of America.
 Touch for directions.

 <i>Montana</i> Marker image.
 Click for full size.

-Photographed By J. J. Prats, September 23, 2023
+Photographed by J. J. Prats, September 23, 2023

 2. Montana Marker